Palm FAQs for Champions

 Palm oil is an edible vegetable oil that comes from the fruit of oil palm trees.
 It is cheap and efficient, making it the world’s most widely used vegetable oil.

 Palm oil is used in the production of foods such as cake, chocolate, biscuits, margarine and frying fats.
-It is also found in cosmetics, soap, shampoo, cleaning products and can be used as a biofuel.
-Up to 50% of products in an average UK supermarket now contain palm oil.
+It is also found in cosmetics, soap, shampoo, toilet paper and cleaning products.
+Up to 50% of packaged products in an average UK supermarket now contain palm oil.

 Why is palm oil so popular?